Engineering Strategies & Practice (ESP)

 Become a client

-In order to provide our students with real-life scenarios, we are looking for volunteers to act as clients with a project or problem in mind.
+In order to provide our students with real-life scenarios, we are looking for volunteers to act as clients with a challenge or problem in mind.

-Please note that our first-year students design solutions for a problem/challenge -they do not implement the solutions, they do not program/code software, etc.
+Please note that our first-year students design, prototype and recommend solutions to a problem.
+They do not implement the final solutions, such as fully functional software, etc.

 Next steps